What Is a Conventional Loan?

 Your debt-to-income ratio is a percentage calculated by adding up your monthly debt obligations and dividing the sum by your total monthly income before taxes and other deductions are taken out.

 Conventional mortgage requirements allow for a maximum DTI ratio of 50%.
 If you earn $5,000 per month before taxes, for example, then your monthly debt payments should take up less than $2,500 of your income.

 For manually underwritten loans, the maximum DTI ratio is 36%, or 45% if the borrower can meet additional credit score and reserve requirements.

 You can use our DTI ratio calculator to determine your number.

 Income and assets

-Lenders also evaluate your assets to figure out whether you can afford to continue making your mortgage payments in the event of a financial emergency, like job loss.
+Lenders also evaluate your assets to figure out whether you can afford to continue making your mortgage payments in the event of a financial emergency, like a job loss.
 These assets include checking accounts, savings accounts, certificates of deposit, individual retirement accounts, 401(k) accounts, stocks, bonds, and mutual funds.

-Because a property secures a mortgage, the home itself is an important factor in getting approved for a loan.
-Lenders typically appraise a property to determine how much it’s worth, and therefore how much they will lend to you.
+Lenders typically order an independent appraisal to determine how much a property is worth, and therefore how much they will lend you to buy it.
 The home appraisal helps decide whether the mortgage will remain within the FHFA limits for a conforming loan, as well as how much of a down payment is required to get the loan and avoid paying PMI.

 Advantages and Disadvantages of Conventional Loans